Oct. 11, 2024

 And I journal just about every morning, and I think it's just such an incredible tool.

 And what's really cool is if you look back at last year's journal entries or two years ago, and you're like, you know, sometimes you don't see progress in life.
+But that thing that I was maybe journaling about, that was a problem two years ago.
+It's not a problem anymore.
+So you can see progress by journaling.

 So I think even in an informal setting, just to write a page or so of your, of your thoughts in a morning can just be an incredible way to get your day started.

-Karen Freeland
+Karin Freeland

+Yeah.
 And you can see patterns and trends and things that come up over and over.

 You know, I'm amazed when I go back and I look at my journal entries from 20 16, 20, 17, 20 18.
+Every single one is like, I'm so miserable.
+My job.
+I wish I could quit.
+I just don't feel empowered.

 Like, oh, it's like, how long was I gonna live like this?
+Right?
+But I needed to be empowered.

 I needed a bit of a blueprint, which is what I meant to give people in my book grab life by the dreams so that they wouldn't stay stuck and frustrated for so long.